ably/ably-java/README.md

 ## Dependencies

-JRE 6 or later is required.
+JRE 7 or later is required.
-All dependencies are included as libraries in `libs`.
 Note that the [Java Unlimited JCE extensions](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html) must be installed in the runtime environment.

 ## Building

-Build a jar file for ably-rest with ant:

-    ant clean && ant

-Alternatively, Eclipse project and classpath files are included; import directly into Eclipse (Indigo or later).
+The library consists of a generic java library (in `lib/`) and a separate Android test project (in `android-test/`).
+The base library jar is built with:

+    gradle lib:jar

+There is also a task to build a fat jar containing the dependencies:

+    gradle fullJar

 ## Tests

-Tests are based on JUnit, and a single JUnit suite (at `io.ably.test.RestSuite`) covers all tests.
+Tests are based on JUnit, and there are separate suites for the REST and Realtime libraries, with gradle tasks:

-Tests can be run from Eclipse, or from the command-line by:

-    java -classpath "./out/classes:./libs/*:./libs/test/*" io.ably.test.RestSuite

-There is also an ant target to run the unit tests:

-    ant test
+    gradle testRestSuite

+    gradle testRealtimeSuite

-To run tests against a specific host, specify this as a property on the ant commandline:
+To run tests against a specific host, specify in the environment:

-    ant test -Dably.host=custom.host.com
+    export ABLY_ENV=staging; gradle testRealtimeSuite

-Tests will run against staging by default.
+Tests will run against sandbox by default.

-Also, to force the tests to run without TLS, do

-    ant test -Dably.tls=false

 ## Support, feedback and troubleshooting